Oct. 1, 2019

 Cycles of inter-generational trauma

 The practice of birth alerts is harmful for a number of reasons.
-Driven by fears of having a birth alert issued, it canor, for example, from seeking treatment for a substance use disorder while pregnant.
+Driven by fears of having a birth alert issued, it can or, for example, from seeking treatment for a substance use disorder while pregnant.

 The practice can also make it difficult for women and their partners to turn their lives around as new birth alerts can be informed by remote events.
 For example, if a woman had a child apprehended years earlier, she can be flagged as being high-risk in a future pregnancy even if her life has changed considerably.